lohaniamit/AWS_Automation/README.md

 5. Delete any RDS Instance or Cluster which does not have a specific tag with it
 6. Delete any RDS Snapshot that is older then 2 days

-these Scripts can directly be used with AWS lambda function for Automation purposes as well
+This bunch of Scripts can directly be used with AWS lambda function for Automation purposes as well